-- After the first 5 instances: Student check-in/phone call home - After the 2nd notification (10 unexcused tardies) : Parent conference- Tardy SAIP - After the 3rd notification (20 unexcused tardies): Referral to District Attendance Officer/District Social Worker - After the 4th notification (30+ unexcused tardies): Depending on the condition/reasons for the tardies, the following actions are at the discretion of the building level administration: - Referral to county agencies - Referral to District Magistrate parent or guardian.
-Failure to submit a tardy excuse signed by a parent/guardian within three (3) days of the tardy will be considered an unexcused tardy.
+- After the first 5 instances: Student check-in/phone call home - After the 2nd notification (10 unexcused tardies) : Parent conference- Tardy SAIP - After the 3rd notification (20 unexcused tardies): Referral to District Attendance Officer/District Social Worker - After the 4th notification (30+ unexcused tardies): Depending on the condition/reasons for the tardies, the following actions are at the discretion of the building level administration: - Referral to county agencies - Referral to District Magistrate extreme emergencies as determined by the building principal, and shall be accompanied by a note from a parent or guardian.
+Failure to submit a tardy excuse signed by a parent/guardian within three (3) school days of the tardy will be considered an unexcused tardy.